WindSekirun/RxSocialLogin/README-jp.md

 ![](graphics/logo.png)

-*The license information is located at the bottom of the document.*
+*The license information for logo is located at the bottom of the document.*

 These instructions are available in their respective languages.